 For children subject to the kiddie tax, any unearned income beyond $2,100 for 2017 is taxed at their parents’ marginal rate, assuming it's higher.

 If you have children in college or are currently in school yourself, you may be eligible for a credit on your 2017 tax return:

 American Opportunity credit.
 This tax break covers 100% of the first $2,000 of tuition and related expenses and 25% of the next $2,000 of expenses.
 The maximum credit, per student, is $2,500 per year for the first four years of postsecondary education.

 Lifetime Learning credit.
 If you’re paying postsecondary education expenses beyond the first four years, check whether you’re eligible for the Lifetime Learning credit (up to $2,000 per tax return).

 Both a credit and a tax-free 529 plan or ESA distribution can be taken as long as expenses paid with the distribution aren’t used to claim the credit.

 Be aware that income-based phaseouts apply to these credits.
 (See the Chart “2017 family and education tax breaks: Are you eligible?”)
 If you don’t qualify for one of the credits because your income is too high, your child might.
-However, you must forgo your dependency exemption ($4,050 in 2017, same as for 2016) for the child (and the child can’t take the exemption).
+However, you must forgo your dependency exemption ($4,050 in 2017) for the child (and the child can’t take the exemption).